cycloss/recipes/japanese.md

 3. Add the vegetables, mixing to cover them with oil from the pork, and fry for a few minutes with the lid on.
 While frying, mix and then add the broth ingredients.

 4. Put the rice on, and when it's 5 minutes from being done, add the greens to the pan.

-5. Once the rice is done, pour off the broth from the stew, and add another 400ml(?) of water to it, along with the hontsuyu

-N.B: store the broth separate from the vegetables, otherwise they will absorb all the liquid

 ## Japanese Salmon